Millimeter wave scanner

 A millimeter wave scanner is a whole-body imaging device used for detecting objects concealed underneath a person’s clothing using a form of electromagnetic radiation.
 Typical uses for this technology include detection of items for commercial loss prevention, smuggling, and screening for weapons at government buildings and airport security checkpoints.

 It is one of the common technologies of full body scanner used for body imaging; a competing technology is backscatter X-ray.
-Millimeter wave scanners themselves come in two varieties: active and passive.
+Millimeter wave scanners come in two varieties: active and passive.
 Active scanners direct millimeter wave energy at the subject and then interpret the reflected energy.
 Passive systems create images using only ambient radiation and radiation emitted from the human body or objects.

 Technical details

-In active scanners, the millimeter wave is transmitted from two antennas simultaneously as they rotate around the body.
+In active scanners, the millimeter wave (a type of microwave) is transmitted from two antennas simultaneously as they rotate around the body.
 The wave energy reflected back from the body or other objects on the body is used to construct a three-dimensional image, which is displayed on a remote monitor for analysis.

 History

 The first millimeter-wave full body scanner was developed at the Pacific Northwest National Laboratory (PNNL) in Richland, Washington.
-The operation is one of the four national laboratories Battelle manages for the U.S. Department of Energy.
+The operation is one of the eight national laboratories Battelle manages for the U.S. Department of Energy.
 In the 1990s, they patented their 3-D holographic-imagery technology, with research and development support provided by the TSA and the Federal Aviation Administration (FAA).
 In 2002, Silicon Valley startup SafeView, Inc. obtained an exclusive license to PNNL's (background) intellectual property, to commercialize their technology.
 From 2002 to 2006, SafeView developed a production-ready millimeter body scanner system, and software which included scanner control, algorithms for threat detection and object recognition, as well as techniques to conceal raw images in order to resolve privacy concerns.
 During this time, SafeView developed foreground IP through several patent applications.
 By 2006, SafeView's body scanning portals had been installed and trialed at various locations around the globe.
 They were installed at border crossings in Israel, international airports such as Mexico City and Amsterdam's Schiphol, ferry landings in Singapore, railway stations in the UK, government buildings like The Hague, and commercial buildings in Tokyo.
 They were also employed to secure soldiers and workers in Iraq's Green Zone.
 In 2006, SafeView was acquired by L-3 Communications.
 From 2006 and 2020, L-3 Communications (later L3Harris) continued to make incremental enhancements to their scanner systems, while deploying thousands of units world wide.
-In 2020, Leidos acquired L3Harris, which included their body scanner business unit.
+In 2020, Leidos acquired L3Harris Security Detection and Automation businesses, which included their body scanner business unit.